fuzhaoyuan/steamshots-organizer/README.md

 ## Organize screenshots taken in Steam

 ### Guide:
-Copy the .exe file in the 'dist' folder to the same directory where screenshots are saved and execute.
+Download the latest version of .exe file in Releases to the same directory where screenshots are saved and execute.
 Requires Internet connection.

 ### Effect: